 (Tokyo, easy level, 3-4 hours)

-If you don’t want to go far, Mount Takao is probably the closest mountain as it is still located in Tokyo and takes less than an hour to get there from Shinjuku.
-Mount Takao consists of many trails (as well as a cable car) so you can pick different routes that suit your hiking style.
+If you don’t want to go far, Mt.
+Takao is probably the closest mountain, as it is still located in Tokyo and takes less than an hour to get there from Shinjuku.
+Mount Takao consists of many trails (as well as a cable car), so you can pick different routes that suit your hiking style.

 The other routes are less popular and narrower, however, you can enjoy the beautiful scenery and nature at a quieter pace.
-Moreover, you can also see Mount Fuji on a clear day as well.
+Moreover, you can also see Mt.
+Fuji on a clear day.

-View of Mount Fuji from Mount Takao, photo courtesy of Sopida Rodsom
+View of Mt.
+Fuji from Mt.
+Takao, photo courtesy of Sopida Rodsom

-How to get there: You can take a Keio Line from Shinjuku station to Takaosanguchi station, it takes around 1 hour.
+How to get there: You can take the Keio Line from Shinjuku Station to Takaosanguchi Station, which takes around 1 hour.

 (Gifu-Nagano, easy level, 2-3 hours)

-During the Edo period, Nakasendo was one of the roads which were constructed to connect Kyoto and Edo (present-day Tokyo) together.
+During the Edo period, Nakasendo was one of the roads that were constructed to connect Kyoto and Edo (present-day Tokyo) together.

-There are only a few sections left nowadays, however, Magome – Tsumago trail is still well maintained and it’s popular among hikers who are interested in Japanese culture.
+There are only a few sections left nowadays; however, the Magome-Tsumago trail is still well maintained and it’s popular among hikers who are interested in Japanese culture.

 The trail is relatively easy and goes through forest and small juku (rest stops) where you can see traditional houses, enjoy tea and embrace the rural lifestyle.